 This project is a collaborative of the Restorative Justice Hubs and the Illinois Youth Center (St. Charles, Illinois).
 Partners are located in the neighborhoods with the highest rates of violence, and are committed to hyper-local programming, restorative justice practices, trauma-informed approaches, and principles of nonviolence.
 The School Based Restorative Justice Coordinator IYC-St. Charles operates as a part of an in-facility team that provides a variety of programming activities to the young men residing in IYC St. Charles.
 This position will focus on providing peace circles and mediations inside the IYC facility’s school and reports directly to the New Life Center’s IYC ST. Charles Project Coordinator.

 The School Based Restorative Justice Coordinator is responsible for establishing and maintaining Restorative Practices for the school community.
 This position will work closely and build strong relationships with school leaders, teachers, counselors, support staff and students to create a restorative culture.
-The Coordinator will develop and implement restorative practices protocols and processes within the school, along with assisting with mediations and conflict resolution.
+The School Based Restorative Justice Coordinator will develop and implement restorative practices protocols and processes within the school, along with assisting with mediations and conflict resolution.

-The Project Coordinator will work Full-Time 40 hours per week, exempt.
-This position includes benefits *please ask.
+The Coordinator will work Full-Time 40 hours per week, non-exempt.
+This position includes benefits, please ask.
 This person will be on site at the facility in St Charles a minimum of 3 times a week, up to 5 times a week.
 Having reliable transportation is a must.
+Compensation $18-$20/hr.

 This position will begin ASAP.

 Provide restorative justice conferences and circles with students, teachers, staff and families as needed.

 Develop and implement restorative practices protocols and processes within the school culture; Consultation to school leadership and school teams on the development and implementation of systems and structures for Restorative Practices